shovitraj/GettingAndCleaningData-Week4-Assignment/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 RStudio or R or any other IDE that supports R can be used to run_analysis.R script.

+Deatails of the variables are elaborted in codebook.md file

 Second independent tidy data set creates in step 5 above is exported as txt file.